PSP-Archive/dosbox_psp/README.md

-This is a port of the MS-DOS emulator DOSBox for the PlayStation Portable.
+This is a port of DOSBox for the PlayStation Portable.

 # Make sure to check out the [project's wiki](https://github.com/pierrelouys/dosbox_psp/wiki)!